PyAtmos/GoogleCloudWorker/Readme.md

     MySQL [(none)]> Use DBNAME;
     MySQL [db name]> Select * from TABLENAME;

+Start the process by adding the first point...

+    $ sudo python3 starter.py

 And as an option, you can run a kill server to automatically kill the workers (doesn't yet kill the node) if it sees things are empty.
 You can set the forgive threshold with -f...the max number of times you'll forgive the redis queue for being empty.

     $ sudo python3 /home/kuber-master/kill.py -f 2